 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- As of October 7, 2021, of the 21 S&P 500 Index companies reporting third-quarter earnings, 15 beat analysts’ estimates, according to S&P Dow Jones Indices.
+- As of January 13, 2022, of the 24 S&P 500 Index companies reporting fourth-quarter earnings, 19 beat analysts’ estimates, according to S&P Dow Jones Indices.

-- The ZEW Indicator of Economic Sentiment decreased in October.
+- The ZEW Indicator of Economic Sentiment for Germany rose significantly in January.

-- The yield on the 10-year Treasury note declined.
+- The yield on the 10-year Treasury note fell.

 - Global leverage, created by pandemic response packages, is at worrisome levels and will eventually need to be paid for.

 Go behind the numbers for commentary from Putnam's active investors

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.

 For informational purposes only.
 Not an investment recommendation.